Autumn is a magical season.

 - Hazelnut crumbs

-- 2 tbsp Pumpkin Spice (See recipe in the post)
+- 2 tablespoon Pumpkin Spice, See recipe in the post

 - With a sharp knife peel the squash, then remove the seeds with a spoon and chop the flesh into small cubes.
 Transfer the cubes into a large pot and add the sugar.